-The Fund does not actively seek to manage any climate-related risks and opportunities that may be associated with its underlying holdings.
+The Fund actively seeks to manage any climate-related risks and opportunities that may be associated with its underlying holdings.
+The team scores each of its investee companies, based on a combination of proprietary research and the holding's MSCI score, which includes climate-related risks and opportunities.